-- FMA area community meetings, open houses and events - Team members in community organizations - Education supports- Inside Education, Scholarships, Internships and Portage College Partnership - Displays at community events / trade fairs / career fairs / conferences - Presentations on specific topics or issues when requested - Information and awareness publication of regular online vignettes - Internal newsletter, website and other information publications and vehicles - Ongoing engagement with community liaison offices - Al-Pac Landscape Advisory Group - Community capacity building initiatives
+- FMA area community meetings, open houses and engagements - Team members in community organizations - Education supports Inside Education, scholarships, internships Portage College Partnership and Outland Youth Education Program - Participation in community events / trade fairs / career fairs / conferences - Presentations on specific topics or issues when requested - Information and awareness publication of regular online vignettes - Internal newsletter, website and other information publications and vehicles - Ongoing engagement with community liaison offices - Al-Pac Landscape Advisory Group - Community capacity building initiatives

-Each community has a different capacity for engaging with Al-Pac and engagement occurs in a culturally-appropriate manner as directed by the community.
+Each community has a different capacity for engaging with Al-Pac and engagement occurs in a culturallyappropriate manner as directed by the community.
 Some Indigenous communities have an internal system for values mapping and monitoring of the community's values, such as the Community Knowledge Keepers.
 Other communities utilize Al-Pac to track their values.
 This provides a seamless sharing of values and requires a high level of trust.
 For all communities, Al-Pac shares areas planned for harvest with the community for their review through the 5 year General Development Plan.